OData/v3ProtocolDocument/OData Atom Format.markdown

 # 10. Custom Mapping to Atom Elements #

-Individual property values may be mapped to predefined atom elements or custom content within the entry.
+Individual property values MAY be mapped to predefined atom elements or custom content within the entry.
 The mapping is described through attributes in the metadata.

-The mapping may specify whether the property value appears within the metadata:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the `metadata:properties` element as an empty element and the metadata:null=true attribute as described above.
+The mapping may specify whether the property value appears within the `metadata:properties` element as well as being mapped, however in the case of a null value the property MUST always appear within the `metadata:properties` element as an empty element with the [`metadata:null="true"` attribute](#nullsrepresentedusingthemetadata:nullattribute).

 For more information on the format of the mapping specification, see [OData:CSDL][].

 # 11. Individual Primitive or Complex Scalar Values #

-A valid OData payload may consist of a single primitive or complex property, as defined above.
+A valid OData payload may consist of a single [primitive](#simpletypedproperties) or [complex property](#complextypedproperties).

 For example, a request for the first name of a given customer may return the following payload: